Baviaan/lotro/README.md

 This is a discord bot aimed at making it easy to schedule raids in a discord server.
 It is developed for LotRO but could work for any game if you edit the class names in the config file.

 When the `!raid` command is called the bot will create an embed specifying the raid time in server time, New York's, London's and Sydney's time.
-It will add class emojis to this embed for users to interact with.
-When a user clicks on a class emoji it will update the embed listing the user's name and available classes.
+Server time is configurable.
+The bot will add class emojis to this embed for users to interact with.
+When a user clicks on a class emoji it will update the embed listing the user's nickname and available classes.
 Moreover it will add a boss emoji and a timer emoji that allows the raid leader to change these values.

 ![Screenshot](screenshots/raid.png)

-In addition the bot will create a "role post" that allows users to sign up for class roles by interacting through class emojis.
+In addition the bot will create a "role post" that allows users to sign up for mentionable class roles by interacting through class emojis.
 There is also an experimental apply feature that asks a user two standard questions.

 ![Screenshot](screenshots/role.png)